viplove29/playwright-demo-basic-test/README.md

 ## Use this command to run Playwright tests:

 npx playwright test
+npx playwright test --ui

+## Use this command to watch the reports:

+npx playwright show-report

 ## Required software
 - Node js -> v.14 or above